Maddocent/ilc_r_workshop/rmarkdown/workshop_r_ilc.md

 ## Note: never use this in code that is meant for others!!!
 ```

-It is an effective way to clear all the items in the Global Environment, but is is not very friendly to use this in code you share with others: can you think of why?
+**The above is an effective way to clear all the items in the Global Environment, but is is not very friendly to use this in code you share with others: can you think of why?**

 Data Structures: Lists and Dataframes
 =====================================